 And here’s the story behind Data-led Academy:

-A couple of years ago, I did not know what a tracking plan was.
+A few of years ago, I did not know what a tracking plan was.
 However, over the years, I have worked extensively on product development, helped design databases, ran queries, written JSON, integrated APIs (without code), dabbled with product analytics tools, moved data between tools, and used a ton of other tools that require working with data.

 That said, I never really had the opportunity to apply what I knew in an environment where a ton of data is generated on a daily basis.
 That changed when I joined a growing SaaS company in the integration space as the first growth hire.
 By then, I knew how to work with complex tools, had a good understanding of data in general, and really enjoyed reading API docs — weird I know!